asyncapi/website/markdown/blog/2024-gsoc-wrap.md

 A special shoutout goes to Postman, who has always allowed us to push some of our project ideas under their umbrella over the last few years, while it's sad to see this come to an end, we love and appreciate the opportunities, and the community as a whole will never take it for granted.

-And finally, a special thanks to Google for their belief in Free and Open Source Software(FOSS), for making this program possible every year as a show of their support to the open source ecosystem, and for allowing organizations like ours to bring passionate contributors and mentors to collaborate on a project all for the love of opensource.
+A special thanks to Google for their belief in Free and Open Source Software(FOSS), for making this program possible every year as a show of their support to the open source ecosystem, and for allowing organizations like ours to bring passionate contributors and mentors to collaborate on a project all for the love of opensource.

+Finally, a wonderful shout to [Stephanie Taylor](https://www.linkedin.com/in/stephaniertaylor/), the incredible program manager of Google Summer of Code, for her unwavering support during the transition of our projects after Postman’s departure.
+Her assistance with transferring mentor stipends to our preferred account was phenomena, and we truly appreciate her dedication and guidance!

 ## Closing Remark